-In a Blog a few months ago we chronicled the legal woes of a much-married man named Errol.
+In a blog a few months ago we chronicled the legal woes of a much-married man named Errol.

 It seems Errol was quite good at getting married – he had undergone three successive marriage ceremonies with three different women – but he was not-so-good at first making sure he was legally divorced before walking down the aisle each time.
 This became an issue when some of his many wives came after him for spousal support under Ontario family law, and it meant that the court had to untangle the legal effect of his various marriages and the impact of each on the successive one, to determine whether they were valid, invalid, or subject to being annulled (as the case may be).

-In the course of sorting out Error’s matrimonial predicament, one of the side-issues that came up in the court’s discussion was whether he might have committed bigamy, which is actually a criminal offence under s.
+In the course of sorting out Error’s matrimonial predicament, one of the side-issues that came up in the court’s discussion was whether he might have committed bigamy, which is actually a criminal offense under s.
 290(1) of the Canadian Criminal Code.

 Under the wording of that provision, a conviction for bigamy can carry a sentence of up to five years’ imprisonment, and occurs any time: